-One central research focus in the biological role of selenium in proteins that utilize the rare amino acid selenocysteine.
+One central research focus is the biological role of selenium in proteins that utilize the rare amino acid selenocysteine.
 Selenoproteins signal the level of cellular oxidative stress and play a central role in regulating redox pathways.
 We seek to understand the key differences that set selenoproteins apart from their cysteine-containing homologues.
 A second theme is the contribution of the membrane properties to the high specificity and rate enhancement of membrane enzymes.
-Specifically membrane enzymes that are involved in detoxification pathways and contributes to the health of cellular membranes.
+Specifically, membrane enzymes that are involved in detoxification pathways and contributes to the health of cellular membranes.